Skip to content

 There is something about physical forms of advertising that connects with people.

 Obviously online advertising in its various forms works.
-The targeting possibilities when using Facebook or Google ads are fantastic but the impressions themselves are quite ephemeral.
+The targeting possibilities when using Facebook or Google ads are fantastic and should not be ignored.

 It is not possible to ignore a leaflet that has landed in one’s letterbox.
-Even if the offer on the flyer is not interesting to the recipient they need to physically interact with it.
+Even if the offer on the flyer is not immediately interesting to the recipient they will physically interact with it.

 A well designed leaflet therefore can be seen many times and slowly create brand awareness that would be difficult to achieve otherwise.